Snorkel (swimming): Independent snorkel construction

 Attached to the demand end of the snorkel at the bottom of the barrel, the mouthpiece serves to keep the snorkel in the mouth.
 It is made of soft and flexible material, typically natural rubber and latterly silicone or PVC.
-The commonest of the multiple designs available features a slightly concave flange with two lugs to be gripped between the teeth:
+The commonest of the multiple designs available features a curved flange with two lugs to be gripped between the teeth: